Contact analysis of a pin in a fixed sleeve

 CalculiX consists out of two programs;

-Below is a table that provided a mapping between the two.
+Below is a table that provides a mapping between the two.

 In this article an FEA workflow based on CAD geometry in the form of STEP files and gmsh for mesh generation and CalculiX as the solver will be discussed.
 This workflow is primarily suited for isotropic materials.